Durham Prison information

 HMP Durham staff provide sector based vocational training workshops in partnership with Novus which reflect the local labour market.
 HMP Durham focuses vocational training in the following sectors, construction, IT, warehousing, recycling and food and hospitality.

 Employability is the key focus of Learning, Skills & Employment provision.
 A purpose built Careers Centre provides prisoners with a range of employability courses to support their employment goals upon release.
 Prisoners are supported in the unit by dedicated professionals who are committed to supporting prisoners prior to and post release.
-All provision is focussed on progression toward employability.
+All provision is focused on progression toward employability.